Wood Baseball Bats and Billets

 (Add $10 per bat for flaming barrel on ash bats)

-(Add $10 per bat for a custom name on the barrel over 10 letters)
+(Add $10 per bat for a custom name on the barrel)

 (Add $5 per bat for full cup on end)